net-lisias-kspu/ContractConfigurator/2-Parameters/1-Vessel Parameters/3-Vessel History/VisitWaypoint Parameter.md

-The VisitWaypoint parameter is used with the [[WaypointGenerator|Behaviours#waypointgenerator]] behaviour to indicate that a generated waypoint must be visited by a vessel.
+The VisitWaypoint parameter is used with the [[WaypointGenerator|WaypointGenerator-Behaviour]] behaviour to indicate that a generated waypoint must be visited by a vessel.

     PARAMETER
     {